maverickwoo/XU64Base/README.md

 vagrant@VM$ ./1.sh
 ```

-The script starts with a *manual* portion, which will:
-1. create a user for you, and
-2. install VirtualBox Guest Additions.

-After you have pressed Enter to close the Guest Additions installer, the script
-will enter its *automatic* portion.
-You can sit back and relax for a minute.
+The script is 100% automatic after the initial confirmation.
+When the script

-When the script finishes, it will inform you to shutdown the VM and take a
+finishes, it will inform you to shutdown the VM and take a snapshot.
-snapshot.

 ## Step 2: Second Boot

-Boot the VM and login as yourself.
-Then run the script `2.sh`.
+Boot the VM and login as `vagrant` with the password `vagrant`.
+Then run the
+script `2.sh`.

 ```
-yourself@VM$ ./2.sh
+vagrant@VM$ ./2.sh
 ```

-The script is entirely automatic.
+The script is 100% automatic.
 Its running time depends on your network
 connection and the size of your disk image.
 10 minutes would be a good guess.

 __IMPORTANT:__ While you are waiting for the script to finish, edit